Uppi Dada M.B.B.S.

 Uppi Dada M.B.B.S. is a 2006 Indian Kannada-language comedy drama film directed by D. Rajendra Babu.
 It is a remake of the Hindi film Munna Bhai M.B.B.S..
 The film stars Upendra, Uma and Anant Nag.
 The music is composed by R. P. Patnaik.
+The film received mixed reviews from critics who unfavourably compared it with the original.